Leopard Theme Preschool Lesson Plan Printable Activities

 Basic facts about the leopard:

-We need to take care of leopards, because many species are endangered
+We need to take care of leopards, because many species are endangered and could become extinct.

 People around the world are dedicated to protecting endangered animals and their unique habitats.

 Activity 2: Online Jigsaw Puzzle > Leopard